 Are these measures intended to ensure that Syrian refugees stay in Lebanon and Jordan, and are not tempted to go towards Europe ?

 History teaches us that refugees prefer to remain close to their countries of origin.
 It is for this reason that most of the Syrian refugees who are in Lebanon and Jordan remain there.
 The Syrians who go to Europe go there directly, without passing through refugee camps in the subregion.
 They do not see a future for themselves in Syria, and they are mainly young people who want to build a life elsewhere.
-The refugees in Lebanon and Jordan are slightly poorer, from families who have left belongings behind them and plan to return.
+The Syrian refugees who are in Lebanon and Jordan are slightly poorer, from families who have left belongings behind them and plan to return.

 The SEZs established to facilitate their access to the labor market aim to maintain these ties with Syria, by giving them the economic capacity to restart their lives when they return.
 The more we invest in Lebanon and Jordan, the more we allow refugees to be independent, and the more chances we will have of seeing them return in better conditions.